Best National Parks in America

-The U.S. National Park System is made up of 418 national park sites, which are found over more than 84 million acres.
+The United States National Park System is made up of 418 national park sites, which are found over more than 84 million acres.
 While it would be great to explore all these miles of National Parks, that’s not always possible for most people.

 1. Gateway Arch National Park – Missouri